 I don’t remember her ever buying potatoes from the store because we grew our own in the garden and stored them in our cellar.

 Mom used a special garden spade when it was time to harvest the potatoes.
 Believe it or not, there is actually a trick to digging potatoes.
 The idea is to dig down next to the potato plant and gently lift up the dirt which encompasses the potato plant.
 Once in a while, the spade would accidentally cut into a potato or two and therefore we had to use those potatoes within a few days or they would start to spoil.
 When this happened, it usually meant we made a big batch of mashed potatoes or yummy homemade potato chips!

-The picture above shows a young potato plant with potatoes, roots, stem, and leaves.
+The picture above shows a young potato plant with potatoes, roots, stems, and leaves.
 Normally we allowed the potato leaves and stems to dry completely before harvesting the potatoes.
 This allowed the potatoes to fully mature and grow to maximum size.
 Usually digging up the plant too early meant that the potatoes would still be green, and you do not want to eat a green potato!
 Yuck!

 So now that I have given you a bit of background, let’s move on to making delicious homemade potato chips, shall we???